Tiyasha10/Subtheme-Sentiment-Analysis/README.md

 # Subtheme-Sentiment-Analysis
-What is your sentiment...Do you know it?
-This project is about Sentiment analysis a subset of NLP.
+This project is about Sentiment analysis a subset of NLP using aspect based analysis.